The Best Coconut Cupcakes: A Tropical Delight

 Ingredients

-- 3/4 pound 3 sticks unsalted butter room temperature
+- 3/4 pound 3 sticks unsalted butter, room temperature

 - 2 cups sugar

-- 5 extra-large eggs at room temperature
+- 5 extra-large eggs room temperature

 - 1 1/2 teaspoons pure vanilla extract